dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 }
 ```

-If you require the value to be encrypted (For example user credetials
+If you require the value to be encrypted (For example user credentials
 and such) you can append a query to the url like this:

     GET /api/33/userDataStore/<namespace>/<key>?encrypt=true